-When Annelise Madison, a PhD candidate in clinical psychology at the Ohio State University, was reading about the mental health implications of lockdowns (such as stress, depression, loneliness, and poor health behaviors) as the novel coronavirus was spreading in the early spring of 2020, she began to connect some dots.
-Even though a vaccine was far out of sight, she began to foresee the toll these mental health symptoms could take in the future.
+When Annelise Madison, a PhD candidate in clinical psychology at the Ohio State University, was reading about the mental health implications of lockdowns—stress, depression, loneliness, poor health behaviors—as the novel coronavirus was spreading in the early spring of 2020, she began to connect some dots.
+At the time, a vaccine was far out of sight, but it was easy to see the toll these mental health symptoms could take in the future.

 Although acute stress reactions are meant to be protective, when they are felt for long periods it can lead to long-term problems like chronic fatigue, depression, and immune disorders.
-And it can also affect the way your body reacts to vaccines—like the ones we’ve been waiting over a year for.
+It can also affect the way your body reacts to vaccines.

 - How your body reacts in terms of side effects.

 - The time it takes to develop protective immunity after the vaccination.

 - The length of time that you remain protected from the vaccine.

 “Some studies have found that people who are chronically stressed or depressed, don’t have clinically protected immunity for as long,” says Madison.
 “Essentially it becomes eroded over time.”